 In accordance with the announcement by the provincial government, the Gardiner Museum has closed temporarily, effective Monday November 23.
 While this news is difficult, the health and safety of our visitors, staff, and the wider community remains our top priority.
 We'll continue to provide you with engaging digital content to keep us connected while the galleries are closed.

 During our temporary closure, we're posting exhibitions and selections from our collection online.
 Discover Inuit ceramics, Chinese and Japanese porcelain, pottery from the Ancient Americas, and more!

 In accordance with instructions from the provincial government, the Museum closed to the public on Monday November 28 and we have cancelled all clay classes.
 We regret the inconvenience this may cause, but are hopeful that these actions will help maintain the health and safety of our communities.
 We will automatically be crediting students with a refund for remaining sessions.

 Every object in our permanent collection can be accessed through our eMuseum portal.
 Learn about individual collecting areas, like Italian Maiolica or Modern and Contemporary Ceramics, or search the full collection by keyword.
 You'll be amazed by what you discover!

 With the Museum closed temporarily, we need your support to continue to offer innovative and engaging exhibitions, programs, and community projects online, as well as plan for the future.
 Please consider making a donation to help us build community with clay.

 *Students are free with valid ID.

-*Youth and children aged 18 and under are always free.
+**Youth and children aged 18 and under are always free.
 Children under 12 years of age must be accompanied by an adult.
-School groups MUST pre-register.

 FREE ADMISSION EVERY DAY for post-secondary students with valid ID.

 111 Queen's Park